Tango & Cash: Post-production

-In late August, the directors were switched and after principal photography was finished in September, replacement director Magnoli called everyone back to the set for two more weeks of additional re-shoots, which included filming a completely new opening sequence.
+In late August, the directors were switched and after principal photography was finished in September, replacement director Magnoli called everyone back to the set for two more weeks of additional reshoots, which included filming a completely new opening sequence.
 Filming was finished on October 20, 1989, eight weeks before its original scheduled theatrical opening in 1600 theatres across the United States.

 The movie was racing to make its December 15 release, but due to the Warner Bros. studio's complaints on every different cut that was edited before they approved the final (theatrical) version, it barely made the deadline and ended up being shipped to theaters in "wet prints" – an industry term meaning that it was just barely completed before its release date.

-Because Warner Bros. wanted no risk of the same problems with the MPAA as it had had with Cobra, its previous Stallone movie, it ordered the editors to cut some death scenes in the last part of the movie while it was being re-edited, which explain the usage of "jump cuts" every time someone is shot in the movie.
+Because Warner Bros. wanted no risk of the same problems with the MPAA as it had had with Cobra, its previous Stallone movie, it ordered the editors to cut some death scenes in the last part of the movie while it was being re-edited, which explain the use of "jump cuts" every time someone is shot in the movie.
 The movie ultimately got the R rating that the studio and producers wanted.

 One of the writers who worked on the constantly changing script for the film was Jeffrey Boam, who also worked on the scripts for the Lethal Weapon films.
-He did a re-write of the script, which he described as being long, incredible and awful, that didn't change anything conceptually.
-Even though he completed many re-writes, he hated both script and film, and did not want to be credited for his work.
+He did a rewrite of the script, which he described as being long, incredible, and awful, that did not change anything conceptually.
+Though he completed many rewrites, he hated both script and film, and did not want to be credited for his work.

 Behind-the-scenes problems (including filming, script changes, and later constant cuts and re-editing of the movie) were so big and so bad that one of the more experienced crew members said in an interview: "This was the worst-organized, most poorly prepared film I've ever been on in my life.
 From the first day we started, no one knew what the hell anyone was doing."
 This same crew member also mentioned some reasons why director Konchalovsky was fired; "He found himself in over his head.
 There were scenes scheduled for three days that were so complicated they should have been scheduled for six or seven days.
 They were trying to do a 22-week movie in 11 weeks."